 John B. Calhoun

 John B. Calhoun's famous rodent habitat studies documented that even while providing all requirements for a population, stress (which he induced through overcrowding) will always lead to extinction, with notable exhibition of bizarre and self-defeating behaviors along the way, and especially towards the end of the habitat's cycle.
-A few articles are listed below.
-More at https://johnbcalhoun.com
+A few videos and articles are below, with more at https://johnbcalhoun.com

 ··· --- ···